Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

 We now focus on the dependence of critical temperature $T_c$ on the inter-orbital electron-hole attraction $V$.
-In Fig.~\ref{fig3}, results of $T_c$ as a function of $V$ are shown.
-The calculations are performed at a fixed electron-hole density $n=0.06$, and two on-site repulsion $U=0, U=4$.
-In the absence of no-site repulsion ($U=0$), $T_c$ increases from $T_c \approx 0.006$ to $T_c \approx 0.12$ as $V$ is increased from $V=3$ to $V=5$.
+In Fig.~\ref{fig3}, results of $T_c$ as a function of $V$ are shown, where calculations are performed at a fixed electron-hole density $n=0.06$, and two on-site repulsions $U=0, U=4$.
+In the absence of on-site repulsion ($U=0$), $T_c$ increases from $T_c \approx 0.006$ to $T_c \approx 0.12$ as $V$ is increased from $V=3$ to $V=5$.
 For the finite $U$ case ($U=4$), $T_c$ grows from $T_c \approx 0.012$ to $T_c \approx 0.1$ as $V$ increases from $V=4$ to $V=6$.
-At given $V$, $T_c$ is consistently smaller for $U=4$ than for $U=0$, indicating on-site $U$ plays a detrimental role in exciton condensation.
-For both curves, we find a trend qualitatively consistent with a BCS-like behavior is followed, $T_c \propto \exp(-B/V)$, namely, $T_c$ are very small for $V < 3$, then grows rapidly, exhibiting an exponential-like rise as $V \geq 3$.
+At given $V$, $T_c$ is consistently smaller for $U=4$ than for $U=0$, indicating on-site $U$ plays a detrimental role in excitonic condensation.

-To investigate the effect of on-site Hubbard repulsion $U$ on excitonic condensation in detail, we computed $T_c$ across a wide range of $U$ values.
-As shown in FIG.~\ref{fig4}, $T_c$ decreases substantially as $U$ increases from zero, demonstrating a strong suppression of excitonic condensation by $U$.
+To systematically investigate the effect of on-site Hubbard repulsion $U$ on excitonic condensation, we computed $T_c$ across a wide range of $U$ values.
+As shown in FIG.~\ref{fig4}, $T_c$ decreases substantially as $U$ increased from zero.
 This decreasing trend is particularly rapid at smaller $U$ and becomes more gradual for larger $U$, see both curves in FIG.~\ref{fig4}.
 Specifically, at fixed $V = 5$, increasing $U$ from $U=1$ to $U=18$ reduces $T_c$ from $T_c = 0.1$ to $ T_c = 0.015$, a decrease by nearly a factor of seven.
 Similarly, for $V = 4$, raising $U$ from $U= 0.5$ to $U=12$ lowers $T_c$ from $T_c = 0.03$ to $T_c = 0.005$, corresponding to a sixfold reduction.
 These results confirm that the on-site repulsion $U$ is a key factor limiting the stability of the excitonic condensed phase in the system.
+In the inset of Fig.~\ref{fig4}, we present the exciton gap $\Delta$ as a function of $U$ for $V=5$ and $n=0.06$.
+This gap is extracted from the single-particle gap in the spectral function $A(k,\omega)$ within the exciton condensed phase (see also the Supplementary Information).
+We observe that $\Delta$ is also strongly suppressed by $U$, following a trend similar to that of $T_c$ as a function of $U$.
+This finding indicates that in our study, the strong suppression of $T_c$ by $U$ primarily stems from a reduction in the exciton gap, rather than a decrease in the phase stiffness of the excitonic condensate.